bnorikane/supersiteDB/sqlite/SQLITE.md

 ### To Do

+- add data to tables

+### Done

+- Create sqlite branch in supersiteDB repo
 - Create database
 - create tables

-### Done

-- Create sqlite branch in supersiteDB repo